cbrown11/VirtualCashCard/README.md

 ## Future

-1. Domain Repository - Use Greg Young’s database for the event sourcing.
+1. Domain Repository - Use Greg Youngâ€™s database for the event sourcing.
 Instead of In memory EventStore.
 Switchable via config file.
 2. Create a GraphlQL Gateway (with pub/sub).
 The quick virtual ATM machine could be changed to use this instead.
 ATDD driven by Specflow.
 (Including Playground and Voyager)
 3. Create a better view or emulator in React/View/Angular, which will use GraphlQL Gateway.
 Can use Storybook if using react for testing
 4. Use a proper Message Transporter (RabbitMQ, SQLServer, MSMQ).
 Switchable via config file.
 5. Create a read model using ElasticSearch.
-Though could use projections from Greg Young’s database (though not recommended )
+Though could use projections from Greg Youngâ€™s database (though not recommended )